Vultee Aircraft: Aviation Corporation subsidiary

 Hanging an engine on a BT-13 Valiant trainer at the Vultee aircraft plant, Downey, California, in World War II.

 The Aviation Corporation hired Dick Palmer away from Howard Hughes to take Jerry Vultee's place, and Vultee Aircraft Division began to develop military designs.
 Dick Palmer created the BT-13, BT-15, and SNV Valiant trainers and oversaw other major production program such as the V-72 Vengeance, serving in the USAAC as the A-31 and A-35.

 Independent company

-Vultee Aircraft was created in November 1939, when Vultee Aircraft Division of the Aviation Corporation was reorganized as an independent company.
+Vultee regained its independence in November 1939 when AVCO spun it off as an independent company, Vultee Aircraft.
+The company experienced a serious labor dispute one year later, when employees demanded an increase in the minimum wage from 50 to 75 cents to be commensurate with that of workers in the automobile industry.

 The P-66 Vanguard was a 1941 fighter program that was intended for Sweden that was inherited by the USAAC, Great Britain and finally, China.
 The P-66 had a mediocre combat record in China and was out of service by 1943.
 The XP-54 fighter project was the last Vultee Aircraft design, but only two examples were built.

 In 1939, according to Thompson, "The Vultee model 54A, number 141 registered NX21754, flew on July 28.
 In August the USAAC selected it for volume production as the BT-13, which became the standard type for the category throughout World War II."
 During the war, Vultee pioneered the use of women assemblers.